persinammon2/attendance-checker/README.md

 # Attendance Tracker

-This program was written for a technology entrepreneurship class, and placed second out of 5-6 teams.
+This program was written for a technology entrepreneurship class, and placed second out of 5-6 teams in a 2 week class-wide contest.

 ## Dependencies